SONGDONGYUAN1994/scDesign3/README.md

 [Song, D., Wang, Q., Yan, G. *et al.* scDesign3 generates realistic in silico data for multimodal single-cell and spatial omics. *Nat Biotechnol* **42**, 247–252 (2024).](https://www.nature.com/articles/s41587-023-01772-1)

+The computational time is quadratic to the number of features used in copula modeling.
+Reducing this number will greatly speed up the calculation.

-Please note that the parallel computing of scDesign3 is mainly designed for UNIX OS; be careful when you set `n_cores`.
+Please note that the parallel computing of scDesign3 is mainly designed for **UNIX OS**; be careful when you set `n_cores`.
+Please note that you should consider **the balance** between `n_cores` and your ROM (memory).
+Simply increasing the number of cores without the increase of memory will slow down or froze your program.
+We recommend that you should allocate at least 1 GB for 1 core.

 # Table of contents
 1. [Installation](#installation-)